lgp171188/launchpad/lib/lp/soyuz/stories/ppa/xx-delete-packages.rst

 Note that we will also include a unquoted portion of text in the deletion comment, simulating a XSS attack.
-The current code will automaticaly quote the text entered by the user resulting in an entirely readable content.
+The current code will automatically quote the text entered by the user resulting in an entirely readable content.

     >>> admin_browser.getControl("Filter").click()